 This is known as foot fatigue and is common with riding Onewheels.
 A concave or foam foot pads may alleviate some of the pain.
 Carving frequently is the best way to avoid cramping and foot fatigue.
 Also consider taking more frequent breaks until your leg muscles build up.

 Future Motion recommends an age minimum of 13 years.
 That being said however the Razor Pocket Mod scooter for children also has an age minimum of 13 years old.
 While this is a recommendation, if your child has ridden a hoverboard or snowboard, likely they would be able to ride a Onewheel fairly easily.
 Learning curves are short.
+Just remember that if your child asks for a Onewheel, these are different than hoverboards.

 It really matters which Onewheel fits you.
 Check out the board selection area above.
 The better question to ask is which digital shaping mode is easiest to ride?
 Digital shaping will alter how the board functions.
 Pick a Onewheel that fits your body and be aware of the riding profile that is set.
 Stay with an entry level profile (Bay, Redwood, Sequoia).